Oregon

 Rep. Andrea Salinas (D-OR-6)

-2025 Introduced Relevant Legislation
+Passed Relevant Legislation

-This legislation requires that state Medicaid and commercial insurance plans use the same utilization review and cost-sharing requirements for opioid and nonopioid drugs when they are prescribed for the same treatment.
+Requires that state Medicaid and commercial insurance plans use the same utilization review and cost-sharing requirements for opioid and nonopioid drugs when they are prescribed for the same treatment.

 Learn More